Neural Window Decoder for SC-LDPC Codes: Neural Non-Uniform Schedules for the NWD

-Using these counts, we obtain the insignificance score $\overline{\gamma}_{C}^{(\ell)}=\gamma_{C}^{(\ell)} / \overline{N}_{C}^{(\ell)}$, as shown in Fig.~\ref{Fig:damp}(c).
-CNs with small insignificance scores are considered candidates for deactivation.
-Comparing the results in Fig.~\ref{Fig:damp}(a) and (c), the rear CNs at each iteration (e.g., iteration $4$ and CN index $9$), which have higher damping factors $\gamma_{C}^{(\ell)}$, are highly likely to be deactivated because they have fewer paths to the target VNs and thus have higher insignificance scores $\overline{\gamma}_{C}^{(\ell)}$.
-Deactivating CNs with high insignificance scores has little impact on the reliability of the target VNs and leads to less degradation of decoding performance.
+Using this normalized reach count, we compute the schedule importance $\overline{\gamma}_{C}^{(\ell)}=\gamma_{C}^{(\ell)} / \overline{N}_{C}^{(\ell)}$, as shown in Fig.~\ref{Fig:damp}(c).
+CNs with high $\overline{\gamma}_{C}^{(\ell)}$ are considered strong candidates for skipping.
+Comparing Fig.~\ref{Fig:damp}(a) and (c), later-index CNs within each iteration (e.g., iteration $4$ and CN index $9$), which have relatively large damping factors $\gamma_{C}^{(\ell)}$, are more likely to be skipped because they have fewer paths to the target VNs and thus have higher $\overline{\gamma}_{C}^{(\ell)}$.
+Skipping such low-importance CN updates has minimal impact on the reliability of the target VNs and therefore incurs little performance degradation.